official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 stage of the negotiations, I think this may well have influenced the negotiations and the statements that were made about the resolution after its adoption.

-362 Public hearing, 20 July 2010, page 9.
+[^362]: Public hearing, 20 July 2010, page 9.
-363 Public hearing, 20 July 2010, pages 13‑14.
+[^363]: Public hearing, 20 July 2010, pages 13‑14.
-364 Public hearing, 30 June 2010, pages 15‑16.
+[^364]: Public hearing, 30 June 2010, pages 15‑16.
-365 Statement, 4 January 2011, paragraph 1.13.
+[^365]: Statement, 4 January 2011, paragraph 1.13.

 374

-The Report of the Iraq Inquiry“It is impossible to say what difference this would have made but the text did change after my meeting with the Prime Minister [on 22 October 2002] and my advice on it was not sought.
-Some of those changes were in my view significant and featured in my eventual advice.”366
+“It is impossible to say what difference this would have made but the text did change after my meeting with the Prime Minister [on 22 October 2002] and my advice on it was not sought.
+Some of those changes were in my view significant and featured in my eventual advice.”[^366]

-995. Lord Goldsmith added that it would not be “impossible for an Attorney General in London to give advice throughout the process of negotiations”, but that would have required him to have “been given much more information and to have been included to a far greater extent”.367
+995. Lord Goldsmith added that it would not be “impossible for an Attorney General in London to give advice throughout the process of negotiations”, but that would have required him to have “been given much more information and to have been included to a far greater extent”.[^367]

 996. Asked whether Lord Goldsmith should have been more closely involved in the negotiation of resolution 1441, Mr Blair stated:

-“… in retrospect it would have been sensible to have had him absolutely in touch with the negotiating machinery all the way through …”368
+“… in retrospect it would have been sensible to have had him absolutely in touch with the negotiating machinery all the way through …”[^368]

 997. Sir Michael Wood identified the “main consequence” of the fact that Lord Goldsmith did not give advice at the later stages of the negotiation was that “there was inevitably some uncertainty about his views on the meaning of the resolution, which made it difficult for FCO Legal Advisers to advise Ministers”.
-But it was “far from clear that having his further views during the negotiation would have made a significant difference to the course of the negotiations or to the terms of the eventual resolution”.369
+But it was “far from clear that having his further views during the negotiation would have made a significant difference to the course of the negotiations or to the terms of the eventual resolution”.[^369]

 998. Lord Goldsmith decided to convey his views orally rather than in writing on a number of occasions, including in response to the three explicit requests,